Frequently Asked Questions

 My IRB requires confirmation that all AgingResearchBiobank data are deidentified.
 Can the AgingResearchBiobank sign a Confidentiality Agreement so I can move forward with my request for NIA biospecimens and data?

 NIA policy is that documents aside from the AgingResearchBiobank's own agreement will not be signed by NIA officials.
 Additionally, the AgingResearchBiobank provides limited datasets rather than completely de-identified data.
-One of the AgingResearchBiobank's tasks, as defined by NIA, is to develop systems to help ensure protection of the human subjects who contributed research biospecimens and/or data by maintaining the confidentiality of these subjects and by maintaining a searchable inventory of informed consents and NIA Approval Letters from biospecimen contributors.
+One of the AgingResearchBiobank's tasks, as defined by NIA, is to develop systems to help ensure protection of the human subjects who contributed research biospecimens and/or data (including images) by maintaining the confidentiality of these subjects and by maintaining a searchable inventory of informed consents and NIA Approval Letters from biospecimen contributors.

-Datasets have been received without personal identifiers and thus are unlinked to the subjects.
+Datasets, images, and biospecimens have been received without personal identifiers and thus are unlinked to the subjects.
 We do not accept any information, nor use any information collected, that would permit us as the keeper of a record system to establish the identity of a given subject or query the databases and retrieve information for an individual subject whose identity is known from some other source.

-Producing Manuscripts using NIA Biospecimens
+Producing Manuscripts using NIA Materials

 If I produce a manuscript using NIA data, images, and/or biospecimens, am I required to acknowledge this?